-27.7.
-Part Time Employment
+28.7 Part Time Employment

-- 27.7.1.
-Council may engage employees for less than 38 hours per week as part-time employees.
-All entitlements will accrue to part-time employees on a pro rata basis. - 27.7.2.
-A part-time Employee employed under this clause will normally be offered a minimum of 12 hours per week work and a maximum of 38 hours per week.
-Where the needs of Council, or of the individual, require fewer hours be offered, the consultative processes contained in this Agreement will be undertaken in accordance with clause 11. - 27.7.3.
-Council may declare a vacant position as a part-time position.
-At no time will the number of part-time positions exceed 20% of the number of full time positions. - 27.7.4.
-A part-time Employee will be entitled to overtime or penalty payments in accordance with the provisions of this Agreement and the Award, in respect of work performed in excess of 38 hours in any one week.
-Any other time worked in excess of the Employees usual contracted hours of work will not attract overtime rates.
-In the event of the Employee being required to work additional hours the Council will attempt to give reasonable notice of the requirements. - 27.7.5.
-The normal working hours of a part-time Employee may be changed by genuine mutual agreement between Employee and the Council.
-This provision applies to meet the short term requirements of either party. - 27.7.6.
-Part-time Employees will be offered additional hours whenever practicable to do so, before any new casual or temporary Employees are engaged.
+- 28.7.1 Council may engage employees for less than 38 hours per week as parttime employees.
+All entitlements will accrue to part-time employees on a pro rata basis. - 28.7.2 A part-time employee employed under this clause will normally be offered a minimum of 12 hours per week work and a maximum up to 38 hours per week.
+Where the needs of Council, or of the individual, require fewer hours be offered, the consultative processes contained in this Agreement will be undertaken in accordance with clause 11. - 28.7.3 Council may declare a vacant position as a part-time position.
+At no time will the number of part-time positions exceed 20% of the number of full time positions. - 28.7.4 A part-time employee will be entitled to overtime or penalty payments in accordance with the provisions of this Agreement and the Award, in respect of work performed in excess of 38 hours in any one week.
+Any other time worked in excess of the employee's usual contracted hours of work will not attract overtime rates.
+In the event of the employee being required to work additional hours the Council will attempt to give reasonable notice of the requirements. - 28.7.5 The normal working hours of a part-time employee may be changed by genuine mutual agreement between employee and the Council.
+This provision applies to meet the short term requirements of either party. - 28.7.6 Part-time employees will be offered additional hours whenever practicable to do so before any new casual or temporary employees are engaged.

-27.8.
-Call-Outs
+28.8 Call-Outs